 History of Morningside Inn

 The surrounding 300 acres of fields and forest are yours to enjoy.
-Nature becomes the focus for all who take the time to visit here.
-A special wonderland is created by the rolling hillsides and woods.
-Migrating geese and Great Herons often pause in their flights to wander the banks of the ponds, and deer and other native wildlife are often seen in the fields surrounding the Inn.
+Nature becomes the focus for all who visit here.
+The rolling hillsides and woods create a unique wonderland.
+Migrating geese and Great Herons often pause in their flights to wander the banks of the ponds, and deer and other native wildlife live in the fields surrounding the Inn.

-This property was originally a dairy farm that was exchanged throughout the years until the Cochrans purchased it in the late 1970’s.
-Numerous years passed as the farm was transformed into a thoroughbred racehorse breeding facility.
+This property was originally a dairy farm that was exchanged throughout the years until the Cochrans purchased it in the late 1970s.
+Numerous years passed, and the farm transformed into a racehorse breeding facility.
 In the early 1990s, the Cochrans located their home here and began construction of the Morningside Inn, which opened for business in 1995.
 Roger Cochran and his son Brett, spent daylight hours satisfying their residential construction company customers and evenings and weekends completing the barn remodel.
 Roger and Brett have worked together over the years on numerous additions and alterations to provide a first-class banquet and conference facility.
-Weddings and receptions became the main events to be held here, and the Inn has evolved into one of Maryland’s finest Maryland wedding locations.
+Weddings and receptions became the main events to be held here, and the Inn has evolved into one of Maryland's most beautiful Maryland wedding locations.
 Morningside is also a local favorite for private parties, banquets, retreats, and corporate meetings.
 The Cochrans are still managing the Inn.

 Our Executive Chef is Tim Erfourth.
-Originally from Wisconsin, Tim started working in professional kitchens in 1978 and in 1981 started a 3 year Chef’s apprenticeship graduating in 1984.
-He moved to Maryland and served as Executive Chef in several area hotels and restaurants such as the Kennedy Warren Restaurant in Washington DC, Cornucopia Catering in Frederick, and Montgomery Country Club in Laytonsville.
-Since 1995, Tim has been delighting guest at Morningside Inn with his delicious meals.
-Tim refuses to cut corners in the kitchen, every meal is made from scratch with only the freshest ingredients.
-At his request, an herb garden was planted at Morningside and guests often witness Chef Tim picking fresh herbs for their dinner.
+Originally from Wisconsin, Tim started working in professional kitchens in 1978, and 1981 began a three-year Chef’s apprenticeship graduating in 1984.
+He moved to Maryland and served as Executive Chef in several area hotels and restaurants such as the Kennedy-Warren Restaurant in Washington DC, Cornucopia Catering in Frederick, and Montgomery Country Club in Laytonsville.
+Since 1995, Tim has been delighting guests at Morningside Inn with his delicious meals.
+Tim refuses to cut corners in the kitchen and prepares every meal from scratch with only the freshest ingredients.
+Guests often witness Chef Tim picking fresh herbs from the on-site garden for their dinner.
 Tim is married with three children.
 He enjoys restoring his classic Mustang, Model Railroading, and Music.